Color temperature: Desktop publishing

 D50 is scientific shorthand for a standard illuminant: the daylight spectrum at a correlated color temperature of 5000 K. Similar definitions exist for D55, D65 and D75.
 Designations such as D50 are used to help classify color temperatures of light tables and viewing booths.
 When viewing a color slide at a light table, it is important that the light be balanced properly so that the colors are not shifted towards the red or blue.

 Digital cameras, web graphics, DVDs, etc., are normally designed for a 6500 K color temperature.
 The sRGB standard commonly used for images on the Internet stipulates a 6500 K display white point.

-Microsoft Windows prior to Windows 10 are use sRGB as default display color space, and use 6500 K as default display color temperature.
-Windows 10 1607 have supports for high dynamic range.
-Windows 11 22H2 have supports for Auto Color Management (ACM) which further optimized for OLED monitors by reading EDID data.
+Microsoft Windows prior to Windows 10 uses sRGB as the default display color space, and 6500 K as the default display color temperature.
+Windows 10 1607 supports High Dynamic Range.
+Windows 11 22H2 has support for Auto Color Management (ACM), which helped further optimize OLED and/or wide-color gamut monitors by reading DisplayID data.

-Apple iOS, iPadOS and macOS are use sRGB and DCI-P3 as default display color spaces.
+Apple iOS, iPadOS and macOS currently use sRGB and DCI-P3 as the default display color spaces.